rezarahimian/docs/erc20-intro.rst

 .. rubric:: Footnotes
 .. [#] Technical standard used on the Ethereum blockchain for implementing tokens.
 .. [#] Ethereum is a decentralized platform that runs distributed applications.
-.. [#] A token can be considered as a virtual asset acts as currency that has value to trade.
+.. [#] A token can be considered as a virtual asset acts as fiat currency that has value to trade.
 .. [#] Distributed applications (DApps) run on blockchain and synchronize data through consensus mechanism.
-.. [#] Fiat currency does not have underlying value.
-The value is because of government who maintains it.
+.. [#] Fiat currency (money) does not have any intrinsic value.
+Its value comes from public faith in the issuer (e.g., government who maintains it).

 |
 |